letsencrypt/acme-spec/draft-barnes-acme.md

 Recovery Token:
 : A secret value that can be used to demonstrate prior authorization for an identifier, in a situation where all Subject Private Keys and Account Keys are lost.

 ACME messaging is based on HTTPS {{RFC2818}} and JSON {{RFC7159}}.
 Since JSON is a text-based format, binary fields are Base64-encoded.
-For Base64 encoding, we use the variant defined in {{I-D.ietf-jose-json-web-signature}}.
+For Base64 encoding, we use the variant defined in {{RFC7515}}.
 The important features of this encoding are (1) that it uses the URL-safe character set, and (2) that "=" padding characters are stripped.

-Some HTTPS bodies in ACME are authenticated and integrity-protected by being encapsulated in a JSON Web Signature (JWS) object {{I-D.ietf-jose-json-web-signature}}.
+Some HTTPS bodies in ACME are authenticated and integrity-protected by being encapsulated in a JSON Web Signature (JWS) object {{RFC7515}}.
 ACME uses a profile of JWS, with the following restrictions:

 * The JWS MUST use the JSON or Flattened JSON Serialization
 * If the JWS is in the JSON Serialization, it MUST NOT include more than one signature in the "signatures" array